quynhchristinavu/pquynhvu.github.io/content/home/myresearch.md

 ---

 <div style='text-align: justify'>
-I am particularly drawn to a field known as Bayesian statistics, which offers a fertile and solid mathematical underpinnings for the development of many computational and statistical modeling ideas.
+I'm particularly drawn to a field known as Bayesian statistics, which offers a fertile and solid mathematical underpinnings for the development of many computational and statistical modeling ideas.
 For now,  my interests encompass the following areas:
 </div>

 * Interpretability, efficiency, scalability, and robustness of approximate inference.